 Private medical insurance is a specific type of insurance covering surgical and medical expenses for an individual, or anyone covered under the specific plan.
-It covers expenses incurred by the insured persons and is paid to the care provider, or directly to the person to reimburse any costs incurred.
+It comes in two forms:

-You are not covered for everything and it varies from provider to provider and from plan to plan.
-Medical insurance generally covers short-term conditions that can be remedied quickly by treatment, surgery and medical tests.
+Medical insurance does not make you automatically covered for everything and it generally covers short-term conditions that can be remedied quickly by treatment, surgery and medical tests.
+It is important to compare medical insurance because every provider has different plans and policies available to suit your requirements.

 When using specific terminology you would refer to the ‘insured’ as the ‘owner’ of any health insurance coverage that has been taken out.
 You would refer to the clinic, doctor, laboratory or pharmacy as the ‘provider’.

-- Out of 26.7m households in the UK, 1.9 million households are covered.
+- Out of 26.7m households in the UK, 1.9 million households have private cover.

 - £206m was paid out in 2013 in emergency medical treatment, equivalent to £4m a week.